rapid7/recog/README.md

 The first line should always consist of the XML version declaration.
 The first element should always be a `fingerpints` block with a `matches` attribute indicating what data this fingerprint file is supposed to match.
 The `matches` attribute is normally in the form of `protocol.field`.

 Inside of the `fingerprints` element there should be one or more `fingerprint` elements.
-Every `fingerprint` must contain a `pattern` attribute, which contains the regular expression to be used to match against the data.
-An optional `flags` attribute can be specified to control how the regular expression is to be interpreted.
-See [the Recog documentation for `FLAG_MAP`](http://www.rubydoc.info/gems/recog/Recog/Fingerprint/RegexpFactory#FLAG_MAP-constant) for more information.
+Every `fingerprint` must contain a `pattern` attribute, which contains the regular expression to be used to match against the data

 Inside of the fingerprint, a `description` element should contain a human-readable string describing this fingerprint.